After-Adoption Activities FAQ

 Can I do obedience training with my greyhound?

 GALT periodically offers Dog Skills classes taught by Mary Waugh Swindell.
-Check the Event Calendar to see if a class is scheduled.
 If you want to take a Dog Skills class, but no class appears on the horizon, please contact GALT.
 We may be able to schedule an extra class if there are enough people interested.

 Click here for more on Training Classes.